-LED Condition Status PWR (Power) On Green Internal power is operating normally.
+LED Condition Status

+Pwr (Power) On Green Internal power is operating normally.

 Off Power off or failure.

-DIAG (Diagnostic) On Green System self-diagnostic test successfully completed.
-Blinking Green System self-diagnostic test in progress.
-Off System self-diagnostic test has failed.
+Diag (Diagnostic) On Green System is ready and operating normally.

+Blinking Green System is booting.

+Off System is not ready or has failed.